Five Star Senior Living (NASDAQ:FVE) Stock Crosses Above Two Hundred Day Moving Average of $6.26

 The firm has a market cap of $209.08 million, a price-to-earnings ratio of 2.34 and a beta of 1.08.
 The stock has a 50-day moving average of $7.53 and a 200-day moving average of $6.26.
 The company has a current ratio of 1.46, a quick ratio of 1.46 and a debt-to-equity ratio of 0.05.

-Five Star Senior Living (NASDAQ:FVE) last announced its quarterly earnings results on Thursday, February 25th.
-The company reported $0.03 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.08 by ($0.05).
+Five Star Senior Living (NASDAQ:FVE) last posted its earnings results on Thursday, February 25th.
+The company reported $0.03 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.05).
 Five Star Senior Living had a net margin of 0.46% and a negative return on equity of 2.56%.
 As a group, research analysts expect that Five Star Senior Living Inc. will post -0.25 earnings per share for the current fiscal year.

-Several large investors have recently made changes to their positions in FVE.
-Citigroup Inc. raised its stake in Five Star Senior Living by 78.6% during the 4th quarter.
-Citigroup Inc. now owns 3,991 shares of the company’s stock valued at $28,000 after acquiring an additional 1,757 shares in the last quarter.
-HighTower Advisors LLC acquired a new position in shares of Five Star Senior Living during the fourth quarter valued at $71,000.
-Norges Bank bought a new stake in shares of Five Star Senior Living during the fourth quarter valued at about $94,000.
-The Manufacturers Life Insurance Company acquired a new stake in Five Star Senior Living in the fourth quarter worth about $98,000.
-Finally, Trustcore Financial Services LLC bought a new position in Five Star Senior Living in the 4th quarter valued at about $115,000.
+Large investors have recently made changes to their positions in the business.
+Citigroup Inc. grew its stake in shares of Five Star Senior Living by 78.6% in the fourth quarter.
+Citigroup Inc. now owns 3,991 shares of the company’s stock worth $28,000 after purchasing an additional 1,757 shares in the last quarter.
+HighTower Advisors LLC bought a new stake in shares of Five Star Senior Living during the fourth quarter valued at about $71,000.
+Norges Bank acquired a new stake in Five Star Senior Living in the fourth quarter worth about $94,000.
+The Manufacturers Life Insurance Company bought a new position in Five Star Senior Living in the 4th quarter valued at about $98,000.
+Finally, Trustcore Financial Services LLC acquired a new position in Five Star Senior Living during the 4th quarter valued at about $115,000.
 Institutional investors own 35.07% of the company’s stock.

 About Five Star Senior Living (NASDAQ:FVE)